This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- Using a scoop, measure ¼ cup of batter and drop on griddle.
+- Make the pancakes: Using a scoop, measure ¼ cup of batter and drop it on the griddle.
 Cook until bubbles form around the edges and the bottom is lightly browned, 1-2 minutes.
-Flip over and repeat on opposite side.
+Flip over and repeat on the opposite side.
+Once cooked, remove from the griddle and place on a baking rack fitted in a baking sheet.
+Keep warm in a 200°F oven until all the pancakes are made.

 Video